bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-By default 3Dscript sets the gamma value of alpha to 2.0.
-That’s a good default for fluorescence microscopy (see the next dataset below), but since this is MRI data, we need to tweak it a little different.
+By default 3Dscript sets the gamma value of alpha to `2.0`.
+That's a good default for fluorescence microscopy (see the next dataset below), but since this is MRI data, we need to tweak it a little differently.

-- Set the alpha gamma value to 1.0.
+- Set the alpha gamma value to `1.0`.

 ::: {layout-ncol=2}